MNiMORPH/Hillslope-Geomorphology-QGIS/README.md

 ### (a) 5 points: Comparing slopes to the angle of repose

 Using the slope map that you built in Question 2, compute a binary raster based on slopes that are above the angle of repose (computed in Step 1).
-According to Byerlee's Law, most geological materials have frictional properties that are similar to sand ($\mu$ = 0.6).
+According to Byerlee's Law, most geological materials have frictional properties that are similar to sand $(\mu = 0.6)$.
 The best way to do this is by using the "Raster Calculator", built in to QGIS.
 Produce a map with a descriptive legend as your output.
 Brownie points (but no real points) if you decide to create a nice-looking map with overlays or do something creative with the QGIS map composer.

 ### (b) 5 points: Topographic observations